Print | Email

 Referral:

-Shipping & Storage: Send refrigerated or frozen serum to HSC-MS5 for testing.
+Shipping & Storage: Send refrigerated or frozen plasma to HSC-MS5 for testing.

 IMPORTANT: